img

 Mood swings

 Mood swings can manifest in many forms, including a lack of focus, irritability and depression – issues that have been reported by several men with low testosterone.
-The extent of such mood swings can range from fairly mild to being quite severe and uncompromising, to the point where it affects your daily life and relationships with others.
-You should consider seeking professional help if you feel that your mood is significantly affecting how you function throughout the day.
+The extent of such mood swings can range from fairly mild to being quite severe and uncompromising, affecting your daily life and relationships with others.
+You should consider seeking professional help if you feel that your mood is significantly affecting your quality of life.

-Low testosterone – more specifically an imbalance between testosterone and estrogen levels – in men can cause a condition known as gynecomastia, distinguished by enlarged breast tissue..
-Because the disorder causes physical changes it can have a negative effect on a man’s self esteem related to body appearance.
+Low testosterone – more specifically an imbalance between testosterone and estrogen levels – in men, can cause a condition known as gynecomastia, distinguished by enlarged breast tissue.
+Because this disorder causes physical changes, it can have a negative effect on a man’s self esteem and relationships.

 Overview

-While women experience a fairly sudden drop in estrogen during menopause, the reduction in testosterone in men begins a lot earlier, is considerably more gradual and discreet, and intensifies as a man gets older.
+While women experience a fairly sudden drop in estrogen during menopause, the reduction in testosterone in men begins a lot earlier, and is considerably more gradual.
 If you feel that any of the symptoms discussed above are relevant to you, and are worried about having below-average testosterone levels, there is no need to panic.
-A simple blood test by your doctor can confirm whether or not you do, in fact, have low testosterone, as well as appropriate treatment, if necessary.
+A simple blood test by your doctor can confirm whether or not you do have low testosterone.
+You can then seek appropriate treatment if necessary.

 Buy Sildenafil or Tadalafil discreetly from Medzino, your trusted digital clinic and pharmacy